Chinx: 2013–15: I'll Take It From Here, Cocaine Riot 4 & 5, and Welcome To JFK

 On October 4, 2013, Chinx Drugz, now just going by "Chinx", announced he would release an EP via NuSense Music Group and Coke Boys Records, executive produced by Rick Steel titled I'll Take It From Here, in November 2013.
 On October 28, 2013, Chinx released "Feelings" featuring French Montana, the first single from the EP.
 On November 26, 2013, it was revealed that Coke Boys would release their fourth mixtape in December 2013.
 That same day, Chinx released his debut retail project, the previously announced EP I'll Take It from Here.

 He featured prominently on Coke Boys fourth mixtape, Coke Boys 4, released on January 1, 2014.
 On February 1, 2014, Chinx released the music video for "Feelings".
 In April 2014, Chinx revealed that his next mixtape would be titled Cocaine Riot 4 and released on May 15, 2014.
 He released Cocaine Riot 5 on December 25, 2014.
 He told XXL that his debut studio album would be titled Welcome To JFK.
 He was being considered for the 2015 XXL Freshman Class.

 On June 2, 2015, Chinx's first official single for his posthumous album Welcome to JFK was released through eOne Music.
 The track is titled "On Your Body".

-Death
+Murder

-On May 17, 2015, NYPD officers responded to a 911 call in Briarwood, Queens around 4:00 a.m.
-There, they found Chinx and another victim in a car at Queens Boulevard and 84th Drive.
+On May 17, 2015, NYPD officers, responding to a call, found Chinx and another victim in a car at Queens Boulevard and 84th Drive.
 Chinx was transported to Jamaica Medical Center in Queens with gunshot wounds to his torso, where he was pronounced dead, at age 31.
 Two men who were already incarcerated on other charges have been re-arrested in connection with the murder.